Gouache: Acrylic gouache

 A relatively new variation in the formula of the paint is acrylic gouache.
 Its highly concentrated pigment is similar to traditional gouache, but it is mixed with an acrylic-based binder, unlike traditional gouache, which is mixed with gum arabic.
 It is water-soluble when wet and dries to a matte, opaque, and water-resistant surface when dry.
-Acrylic gouache differs from acrylic paint because it contains additives to ensure the matte finish.
+Acrylic gouache differs from acrylic paint because it contains additives to ensure a matte finish.